WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow.OS/index.md

 ### Step 2 - Install .NET SDK

 Download and install version 8 [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet) for your Mac's processor architecture.

-Even if you are working on an ARM-based computer, such as Apple M1, M1 Pro, or M2 CPUs, you should still install the x86 version of the .NET SDK.

 ### Step 3 - Install or update Meadow CLI